Revisiting dynamics of quantum causal structures -- when can causal order evolve?: Process matrix dynamics

+\quad =\quad \,. \eeq {From this result, a no-go theorem for the type of dynamics that can be driven by $\mathcal{A}(t)$ can be derived \cite{castro2018dynamics}:} {dynamics by a continuous and reversible $\mathcal{A}(t)$ cannot change the global causal ordering of $W(0)$, as $\mathcal{A}(t)$ acts only locally on Alice and Bob's inputs and outputs.
+Finally, {the result is turned} into a no-go theorem for fundamental physical dynamics: the physical evolution that changes the global causal ordering of $W(0)$ must be fundamentally discontinuous or irreversible.
+Here, we argue that this physical no-go theorem does not really follow from the mathematical one (which we believe to be correct), and that there are instances where this physical no-go theorem indeed does not hold.}

-We will now present two examples where continuous reversible dynamics of process matrices do indeed change the causal order, hence refuting the claim that process matrix dynamics may always be described by such a family of higher-order transformation $\mathcal{A}(t)$.
+We will now present two examples where continuous reversible dynamics of process matrices do indeed change the causal order.
+With this, we show that the fundamental properties of the dynamics of process matrices cannot be drawn exclusively from the features of such a family of higher-order transformation $\mathcal{A}(t)$.

-\subsection{Rewiring: dynamics between definite causal orders}
+\subsection{Rewiring: Dynamics between Definite Causal Orders}

-In this first example, we will define two process matrices (which have different causal order), and show that there exists a continuous and reversible transformation between them.
+In this first example, we will define two process matrices (which have different causal order) and show that there exists a continuous and reversible transformation between~them.

-The first process matrix, following the notation of Eq.~\eqref{eq:thePM}, consists of: (i) the quantum system $A$ being prepared in a fixed state $\rho$, (ii) an identity channel $\mathcal{I}$ from the system $B$ to $C$, and (iii) the system $D$ being discarded ($\mathsf{tr}$).
-This process matrix has a causal influence from the left wing (hereon, Alice) to the right wing (hereon, Bob), so we denote it as $W_{\mathbf{A}\to \mathbf{B}}$.
+The first process matrix, following the notation of Equation~\eqref{eq:thePM}, consists of (i) the quantum system $A$ being prepared in a fixed state $\rho$, (ii) an identity channel $\mathcal{I}$ from the system $B$ to $C$, and (iii) the system $D$ being discarded ($\mathsf{tr}$).
+This process matrix has a causal influence from the left wing (hereon, Alice) to the right wing (hereon, Bob), so we denote it as $W_{\mathbf{B}\to \mathbf{C}}$.
 Diagrammatically, this is depicted as follows: \beq

-\quad =\quad \,. \eeq The second process matrix is constructed similarly to before, but exchanging the roles of Alice and Bob.
-Such a process matrix hence has a causal influence from Bob to Alice, and we denote it as $W_{\mathbf{B}\to \mathbf{A}}$.
+\quad =\quad \,. \eeq The second process matrix is constructed similarly to before but exchanging the roles of Alice and Bob.
+Such a process matrix hence has a causal influence from Bob to Alice, and we denote it as $W_{\mathbf{D}\to \mathbf{A}}$.
 Diagrammatically, \beq

 \quad =\quad . \eeq